MiroHolub/azure-function-event-receiver/README.md

-# Azure function event receiver for Sharepoint (written for NodeJS)
+# Azure function event receiver for Sharepoint

 This is a fork of original event receiver writen by Sergei Sergeev.
 I modernized it a bit and added an example for changing properties during synchonous events.